Table of Contents

 Why you should buy the Roomba 960

-It cleans longer than previous robots and has the newest navigation system that ensures better cleaning performance.
-The tangle-free design makes the Roomba 960 perfect for pet owners.
-Considering the price, the Roomba 960 is one of our favorite robot vacuums to get in 2019, since it has everything you need if you want the best combination of price and features.
-Keep in mind; the Roomba 960 would not provide deep cleaning on thicker carpets; it struggles with small particles.
-The robot is suitable for small to medium homes with a mixed surface.
+Considering the price, the Roomba 960 is one of our favorite robot vacuums to get in 2020, since it has everything you need if you want the best combination of price and features.
+Keep in mind; the Roomba 960 would not provide deep cleaning on thicker carpets and is better for low-pile carpets and hard floors.
+The robot is suitable for small to medium homes.

 What is the Roomba 980 good for?

 - Homes with a mixed surface.
-Even though the Roomba 980 has stronger suction than the 960 series, it would not vacuum thick carpets.
+Even though the Roomba 980 has stronger suction than the 960 series, it would not vacuum high-pile carpets.

 - Pet owners.
 With brushless rollers, the Roomba 980 is good for pet and long human hair.

-- Bigger homes because of 120 minutes of battery life that can cover a big area on one charge.
+- Thanks to 120 minutes of battery life, the machine covers a bigger area on one charge.

 In our opinion, the Roomba e5 is the most underrated robot in the model line.
-It has upgraded silicone rollers and carpet identification.
-Unlike the Roomba 890 that is also equipped with silicone rollers, the Roomba e5 increases suction power on carpet flooring, making it suitable for carpets.
-Also, it gives you 90 minutes of continuous cleaning instead of 60 minutes.
 This model provides the best cleaning performance among other Roombas that do not have mapping.
 In short, it has the same platform as the Roomba i7 only with no premium features such as mapping and smart navigation.

 The Roomba e5 is the best model in the line among others with random navigation